Farming in Lilongwe’s rural heartland

 We leave the city very early in the morning.
 The distance to our first stop is just under 60km.
 A village north-east of Kasiya trading centre.

-This part of Lilongwe is an important farming area for maize, tobacco and legumes.
+Kasiya is an important farming area for maize, tobacco and legumes in Lilongwe.

 The village is quiet.
-I see a few men huddled around one shop at what looked like the village market.
-They were probably listening to the radio.
+I see a few men huddled around a radio at a small shop at what looks like the village market.
+Other men are going about their business.
 I don’t see any women.

 Surprisingly, being a school day, I am seeing many children just milling around.
 But then again, we left town rather early.

-There is also lots of movement of goats and cattle.
+There is a lot of movement of goats and cattle.

 Fueling the tractor

-We were meeting Morut’s driver to fuel his tractor.
-The tractor is parked outside the village chief’s house overnight.
+In this village, we were meeting Morut’s tractor driver.
+The tractor is parked outside the village chief’s house overnight for safekeeping.
 It has been contracted out to a tobacco merchant to till the land for tobacco contract farmers in the area.

-There are no filling stations for miles in both directions, so we have brought some to use for the next couple of days
+There are no filling stations for miles in both directions, so we have brought some fuel for the tractor to use for the next couple of days.

 When done with the refuelling, we drive out some 15km past Kasiya trading centre heading to Morut’s farm.